Get insider access

 2. Best APS-C Camera For Photography

 If you prefer the portability and lower cost of APS-C cameras, the Fujifilm X-T5 is among the best we've tested.
-With a 40.2-megapixel APS-C sensor, it's one of the best digital cameras for photography if you're interested in landscapes or portraits, giving you plenty of leeway to crop and adjust your photos.
-While images taken in low light are typically noisier than a full-frame alternative like the Sony α7 IV, the image quality you can get out of this camera is hard to beat at this price point.
+With a 40.2-megapixel APS-C sensor, it's one of the best digital cameras for photography if you're interested in landscapes or portraits, giving you a lot of room to crop your photos without losing sharpness.
+While images taken in low light are typically noisier than with full-frame alternatives like the Sony α7 IV, the image quality you can get out of this camera is hard to beat at this price point.

 The camera also honors Fujifilm's photography-oriented roots with dedicated exposure dials that give you more hands-on control over your settings and a three-way tilting screen that's incredibly versatile for waist-level shooting and street photography.
 If you're looking for a more robust camera with better ergonomics for studio work, you might prefer the Fujifilm X-H2.
-It uses the same sensor as the X-T5 but has a bigger body and additional benefits for hybrid or video shooters, like a full-sized HDMI port and CFexpress card slot.
-However, it's a bit pricier and less portable.
+It uses the same sensor as the X-T5 but has a bigger body and additional benefits for hybrid or video shooters.
+Meanwhile, the Fujifilm X-H2S uses a lower-resolution stacked sensor with a faster readout speed that makes it a better option for sports and action photography.
+However, both models are pricier and less portable than the X-T5.

 See our review